-Power front windows, HAC-Hill-start Assist Control, Vehicle Stability Control (VSC), Bluetooth telephone connectivity, Adaptive cruise control, Electrically assisted power steering, Road sign assist - RSA, Power adjustable door mirrors...
+Power front windows, HAC-Hill-start Assist Control, Vehicle Stability Control (VSC), Bluetooth telephone connectivity, Reversing camera, Electrically assisted power steering, Road sign assist - RSA, Power adjustable door mirrors...

 It's easy with Motability!
 You choose the car, we do the rest.

 Combined - 63 mpg EC Extra Urban - 0 mpg EC Urban - 0.

 Insurance groups range from 1 to 50 and dictates the cost of the vehicles insurance.
 The higher the group, the higher the insurance will be for the vehicle.

 BHP rates the engine performance of vehicles and stands for the brake horsepower.

 CO2 is the amount of carbon dioxide emitted by the vehicle in grams per kilometre travelled, the lower the CO2 emissions the cleaner the vehicle is for the environment.